Speech-Language-Hearing Processes (Minor)

-Western Michigan University's undergraduate minor in speech and hearing processes requires a minimum of 15 credit hours and may be of particular interest if you are majoring in something related, like biology, chemistry, communication arts and sciences, engineering, linguistics, music therapy, vocal music, occupational therapy, nursing, psychology and social work.
+This minor may be of particular interest to students majoring in a variety of areas, including: biology, chemistry, communication arts and sciences, engineering, linguistics, music therapy, vocal music, occupational therapy, nursing, psychology, social work, etc.

-Because departmental offerings are sequential and offered once per year, advising is critical for students who are interested in pursuing this minor.
+Because departmental offerings are sequential and offered once per year, advising is very important if you are interested in pursuing this minor.

 Please contact Jill Hamilton, undergraduate advisor for speech, language and hearing sciences.

 - SLHS 2030 - Language Acquisition Credits: 3 hours